FleogendePigge/EliteMissionRadar/README.md

 It simply helps you find missions faster.

-It did not bring you any unfair advantage.

 You still decide what to accept, what to ignore, and how to play.

+This did not create any unfair advantage.

+It's just a filtering machine, like the Elite Observatory.

 ---